Import Terraform Configuration

 .

 Now your configuration file, Terraform state, and the container are all in sync, and you can use Terraform to manage the Terraform container as you normally would.
-Because this apply step changed the container's state rather than destroying and recreating it, the container ID didn't change, and the container continued running normally during the process.
+Because this apply step changed the container's state rather than destroying and recreating it, the container ID did not change, and the container continued running during the process.

 Since the approach shown here loads all of the attributes represented in Terraform state, your configuration includes optional attributes whose values are the same as their defaults.
 Which attributes are optional, and their default values, will vary from provider to provider, and can be found in the provider documentation.

-Optionally, you can remove all of these attributes, keeping only the required attributes and those for whom your container differs from the default values.
+Optionally, you can remove all of these attributes, keeping only the required attributes and any that are specific to your container.
 After removing these unnecessary attributes, your configuration should match the following.

 At this point, running terraform plan